Enter your work email

 Key automation opportunities across procurement workflows

-To capture the full value of procurement automation, teams must know which parts of the process to prioritize.
-Some of the most impactful opportunities include:
+Automation opportunities exist across the full procurement lifecycle, from sourcing and ordering through supplier management, inventory control, and spend reporting.
+To capture the full value of procurement automation, teams need to know which parts of the process to prioritize.
+Some of the most impactful include:

 • Purchase requisition and approval processes: Automation software can create, submit, and route requisitions for approval, resulting in shorter cycle times and increased transparency.